maxamundsen/previous/docs/component-system.md

 # Views: Component System
 In Previous, HTML is dynamically generated within the web server process upon an HTTP request.
 Rendering HTML on the server results in simpler code, and a smaller codebase.
-Despite what some may claim, server-generated HTML does _not_ compromise on interactivity, or coherant interface design.
+Despite what some may claim, server-generated HTML does _not_ compromise on interactivity, or "user experience".

 Advantages to server-rendered HTML over client-rendered: